x-square/data_analytics/24-04-advanced-data-analytics.md

 #### df.select_dtypes()

-Use `df.select_dtypes()` to return a subset of the dataframe’s columns based on the column dtypes e.g. float64, int64, bool, object, etc.
+Use `df.select_dtypes()` to return a subset of the dataframe's columns based on the column dtypes e.g. float64, int64, bool, object, etc.

 ```python
 print(df)